-In this task, you will be asked to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
+In this machine learning project, you will be asked to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
 If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.
 The same rule applies to the testing set.

 The train and the test data are selected from users listening history in a given time period.
 Note that this time period is chosen to be before the WSDM-KKBox Churn Prediction time period.
 The train and test sets are split based on time, and the split of public/private is based on unique user/song pairs.

 Stay updated in technology trends by working on projects

 Live online coding sessions led by industry experts